 The ITP prioritises investment in active transport (walking and cycling) which provides everyday opportunities for physical activity and connection to nature.
-The actions of the ITP aim to improve transport safety and connections within the City.
+The actions of the ITP aim to improve transport safety and connections within the City such as street calming devices, improved lighting and connectivity of paths.

-Advocate for public infrastructure improvements including a South Perth train station and ferry services.
+4. Advocate for public infrastructure improvements including a South Perth train station and ferry services.